Home Genealogy Scotland England Photos Pets Good Stuff

 Kerr Motto: Sero Sed Serio

 The Kerr family motto Sero Sed Serio was 'earned' at the Battle of Ancrum Moor in 1545, during one of the many English Invasions of Scotland.
 At the time, the English were short of soldiers, they hired mercenaries from Germany, Spain, and Scotland.
-Amongst there mercenaries were Kerrs, hired on as cavalrymen.
+Amongst their mercenaries were Kerrs, hired on as cavalrymen.

 The English initially held the Kerrs back, planning to send them into battle as a weak spot developed in the Scottish lines.
 But as the battle developed, the Scottish lines held and troops of both sides were engaged in hand to hand combat down in the valley.